Alessandroblas/AZ900/2_NetworkingServices.md

 You can deploy only one VPN gateway in each virtual network, but you can use one gateway to connect to multiple locations.

 The *capabilities* of your VPN gateway are determined by the SKU or size that you deploy.
-This table shows the main capabilities of each available SKU.
-> A Basic VPN gateway should only be used for Dev/Test workloads.
+This table shows the main capabilities of each available SKU. **A Basic VPN gateway should only be used for Dev/Test workloads**.
 In addition, it's unsupported to migrate from Basic to the VpnGW1/2/3/Az SKUs at a later time without having to remove the gateway and redeploy.

 ### Deploy VPN gateway